voje/ga_timetable/README.md

 # GA timetable
-Using a genetic algorithm to approximate an optimal timetable for a local event.
+Using a genetic algorithm; approximate an optimal timetable.

 ## Problem

-* have M participanta,
+* M participants.
+* D days.
+* Each participants has a preferential list of workshops.
+* For each day, place all participants into workshops.
+* Participants should be placed into workshops they like.
-* have D days,
+* Workshops should have similar age groups.
-* each participants selects workshops out of (W > D) possible workshops,
-*
+* Workshop groups should be similar in size.